Blevene/LabsConBadge_2023/README.md

 - /software/ contains the code on the badge
 - /prototype/ contains prototypes and experiments used to develop all the features used in /software
 - /controller/ contains the code that runs on the special controller badge that will manage the game

+### Architecture
+Most functions are wrapped inside classes with the priority to make the top level code more clean and readable versus sticking to a clean object model.

+All functions should be non-blocking and quick to make sure the UI doesn't get frozen and button presses don't get missed.
+This means stuff like checking for enough uart valid data before reading it, and scheduling timed actions based on timestamps instead of sleep() calls

 ### Dependencies
 - core circuitpython libraries: time,board,busio,pulseio,digitalio,displayio,terminalio
 - additional adafruit libraries in /software/lib/: debouncer, ticks, displayio_ssh1106, imageload, display_text

+### Support modules
+- Fake_IRDA.py wraps the UART interface, handles enabling/disabling the IRDA enable pin, and stuffing/unstuffing the bytes that are transmitted to work with the IRDA phy in the nonstandard way we use it
+- Five_Way_Dpad.py wraps the dpad with the Adafruit Debouncer including all setup and a few helper functions for checking all buttons at once.
+The non-blocking update() function needs to be run periodically to capture all button presses.
+- sh1106_ui.py wraps the I2C display interface, handles the overall display view, and creates a separate group for each of the navigation pages.
+The non-blocking show() function should be called periodically to make sure the correct view is displayed and to manage the transition animations
+- tbd.py wraps the functionality of the pages.
+The class handles initialization, managing the display view, underlying data and operations.
+Most of this is handled in a non-blocking update() function that returns the next state

 ## Screen